 A former Mount Pleasant law firm manager has pleaded not guilty to defrauding her ex-employer and a bank out of about $224,000 over a seven-year span.

-A federal grand jury charged the former office manager at the Mason Law Firm with one count of wire fraud this month.
-According to the indictment, Michel paid herself about $224,000 in unauthorized wages, and electronically transferred some of the money to pay personal expenses.
+A federal grand jury charged the former office manager at The Mason Law Firm with one count of wire fraud earlier this month.
+According to the indictment, Michel paid herself about $224,000 in unauthorized wages and electronically transferred some of the money to pay personal expenses.

 Michel, 34, was responsible for all of Mason’s financial accounts.
 Prosecutors said she defrauded the firm from 2003 until August 2010 “by means of false pretenses and representations.”